trkin/devise_gem_tips/README.md

 ```
 # app/views/devise/sessions/new.html.erb
-<% if Rails.env.development? || Rails.application.secrets.is_staging %>
+<% if Rails.env.development? %>
   <small>
-    Only on development or staging
+    Only on development
     <dl>
       <dt>admin</dt>
       <dd>